Want to make money from your game? Then, make sure you design a balanced game economy.

 2) The economy provides developers opportunities for monetization.

 The former relates to the satisfaction players enjoy, like rewards and challenges that prompt them to continue playing.
 The latter relates to how you can use the same experiences and tie them with your monetization strategy.

 It is hard to design a balanced game economy that serves both your players and you.
 It requires a lot of research, planning, implementation, and iteration.
 As a result, the task might seem daunting to most.

 However, you can follow the below step-by-step process to create a thriving in-game economy:

 Other games in your game’s genre are good sources for ideas to start with for your game economy design.
 So, seek and list out other games within your game’s genre.
 As you do so, make sure you list both successful and unsuccessful games of the genre.

 Then, play all the games.
-And observe how the designers have designed the economy.
+And observe how the designers have done the game economy design.
 Take your time to deconstruct the game elements and analyze them.
 Also, try to understand how all the elements combine to create a balanced game economy.

 By the time you finish the analysis, you will get multiple ideas.
 You will get ideas you can implement (from the good games), and you can avoid (from the bad games).
 Furthermore, you may even get new ideas that none of your competitors have implemented.